Frequently asked credit score questions

 - The information held by each of the credit reporting bodies differs, as not all lenders provide their information to all three credit reporting bodies.
 Remembering the credit score is simply a reflection of the underlying information, then this means the score will be better or worse depending on what information is held by the credit reporting body and the formula used by the credit reporting body to determine the score.

-Finally, the score can change over time if the formulas are changed (even if your information hasn’t really changed).
+It’s important to note that your credit score can change over time if the formulas are changed (even if your information hasn’t really changed).

 -